ncase/anxiety/scenes/act4.md

 `hong({ eyes:"normal", mouth:"smile", body:"normal" })`

-h: But for now, at least I can at least say thanks.
+h: But for now, I can at least say thanks.

 b: Well, thank you too, for listening to me patiently.